JamiuAfolabi/autochek/README.md

 ### Orchestration

 The scheduling interval for the script is 1am and 11 am : `schedule_interval': '0 11,1 * * *` .

-The output of the Airflow Trigger for scheduling for the scipt to test that the DAG is working looks like this
+The Airflow Trigger output for scheduling the script to test that the DAG is working looks like this.

 ![alt text](question_two/images/airflow_dag.jpg "airflow_dag")